For many employers, especially multi-state employers, the question of build v. buy for harassment prevention training is worth revisiting in 2019.

 Who on your team has read the 2016 EEOC Study of Harassment in the Workplace?

 Who on your team has scripted training scenarios influenced by its guidance?

 Don’t underestimate the difference between AB 1825 supervisor training expertise and bystander intervention expertise.
-New mandates in CA, NY and DE are focused on harassment prevention at the employe level, not the manger level.
+New mandates in CA, NY and DE are focused on harassment prevention at the employee level, not the manager level.

 If you decide to build internally, it is important to engage a prevention expert if you don’t already have one on staff.
 This is not only for the development of the training material itself, but also for the follow-up question period for those states that require interactivity.